thebitmaptoshi/Bitmap-Redirect/README.md

 Contact me if the dev email to plug you in manually, no BNS reinscriptions necessary for testing

 We assume no responsibility for any content displayed, we are merely distributing access.
+All redirects are brought to you thanks to Boppleton's OnChainIndex, up to the block sat-1 redirection